vfarcic/cncf-demo/manuscript/build-container-image/story.md

 ## Choice 2: Lima

 Lima is a Linux virtual machine that is optimized to run [containerd](https://containerd.io/) on Mac.
 The goal of Lima is to promote containerd including nerdctl (contaiNERD ctl) to Mac users. containerd is a container runtime that manages the complete container lifecycle--from image transfer and storage, to container execution and supervision, to low-level storage to network attachments.

-Wait, did we say *whole* lifecycle?
-That's not quite right.
-You cannot use containerd to build images.
-You'll still need the old-fashioned Docker + Dockerfile for that.
+Rancher Desktop (with Lima, containerd, and nerdctl) is an excellent, CNCF-friendly, free alternative to Docker Desktop.

+Since we are talking about building images here, it is worth noting that with this solution, nerdctl is building the image using [BuildKit](https://docs.docker.com/build/buildkit/), which is a Docker project.
+BuildKit is an improved build solution to replace Docker's legacy builder.

 ## More info